Mangrove tree distribution: Mexico

 In Mexico, four species of mangrove predominate: Rhizophora mangle, Laguncularia racemosa, Avicennia germinans, and Conocarpus erectus.
 During an inventory conducted by CONABIO between 2006 and 2008, 770,0.57 km2 of mangrove were counted.
 Of this total, 55% are located in the Yucatán Peninsula.

 Significant mangals include the Marismas Nacionales-San Blas mangroves found in Sinaloa and Nayarit.

 South America

-Brazil contains approximately 2,600,0 km2 of mangrove forests, or 15% of the world's total.